Faculty and Staff

 In September, 2005 she realized her dream of sharing Ballet, Tap, Jazz, and Hip-Hop with the wonderful students of the West Valley, opening Dallas Ballet & Academy of Dance.

-Dallas Ballet & Academy of Dance celebrates 13 years in Dallas this Fall, with a new satellite studio space on Court Street to add to our Mill Street Home.
+Dallas Ballet & Academy of Dance celebrates 15 years in Dallas this Fall, so thank you West Valley.
 Come and join us for spirited instruction, serious training, fun classes and a lifetime of learning.
 Enjoy participating in full length professional level performances in shows like Cinderella; A Fairy Tale in Tap, Alice's Adventures in Wonderland, Swan Lake, The Sleeping Beauty, and our annual Nutcracker.

 Come Dance with Us!